 Want to change something or add new content?
 Click the Contribute button!

-- even sensitive passwords that you may have stored in your code accidentally.
+- Sensitive passwords inadvertently stored in your code

 Create a new file in your project’s root directory, and call it

-.gitignorefile, and define which files or directories to exclude.
-For example,
+.gitignoreand specify the files or directories to exclude.
+For instance,

 **/DIRNAMEexcludes any directory called

 git statusin your repository - the excluded files and directories won’t show up anymore!